4neesh/DevBlog/src/posts/003AOPbasics.md

 <br>
 <h4>What is AOP?</h4>
 <p>
-AOP enables us to apply additional functionality to our application to seperate cross-cutting concerns without updating the business logic source code.<br>
+AOP enables us to apply additional functionality to our application to separate cross-cutting concerns without updating the business logic source code.<br>
 A cross cutting concern, for example, may include security, logging, or analytics.<br>
-Spring provides a lightweight AOP implementation that uses AspectJ annotations and classes; it is best practice to use AOP for cheap operations and short functions to implement as additional functionality to our source code.<br>
 </p>
 <p>
-AOP introduces many keywords with its implementation that can quickly become confusing.<br>
+AOP introduces several keywords in it's best-pratice.<br>
 We will use the below example to describe a simple business logic application.<br>

 ```java{numberLines: true}